Artemio Panganiban: Chief Justice

 Panganiban was named Supreme Court Chief Justice on December 20, 2005, by President Gloria Macapagal Arroyo after Hilario Davide Jr. retired at age 70.
-Panganiban was succeeded by Reynato Puno after two years in office in December 2007.
+Panganiban was succeeded by Reynato Puno after one year in office in December 2006.

 As Chief Justice, Panganiban drew controversy for his remarks made in June 2006 regarding the 1998 decision of the Supreme Court, in which he participated, affirming the death penalty imposed on Leo Echegaray.
 Echegaray, a convicted rapist was executed in 1999 in what was the first execution in the Philippines since the regime of Ferdinand Marcos.
 Panganiban, whose anti-death penalty views are well known, suggested that the Supreme Court may have committed "a judicial error" in executing Echegaray, as not all of the qualifying circumstances needed to promulgate a death conviction were actually established.
 Death-penalty advocates criticized Panganiban's remarks, which he gave after Congress passed a law abolishing the death penalty.
 Senator Edgardo Angara and anti-death penalty advocate Senator Aquilino Pimentel Jr. suggested that the government indemnify the family of Echegaray.
 Panganiban subsequently clarified that his remarks on the Echegaray decision were his own personal views and not that of the Supreme Court.